oracle-livelabs/developer/dev-guide-ai-finance/graph-answers/graph-answers.md

 This lab assumes you have:
 * An Oracle Cloud account
-* Successfully completed Lab 1: Workshop Details and Prerequisites
+* Successfully completed Lab 1: Run the Demo
-* Successfully completed Lab 2: SeerEquities AI App in Action
+* Successfully completed Lab 3: Connect to Development Environment

 ## Task 1: Hackathon Challenge